 While our ratings for smoothness, creaminess, tanginess, and overall flavor were used to evaluate the taste and texture of the yogurts, it was the overall rating for each that decided our winners.
 To choose the winners, I averaged each yogurt’s overall ratings.
 Many finished with very similar scores, but several stood out from the rest.

 A certain portion of tasters who like a somewhat thinner yogurt weren’t huge fans of our winning Siggi’s Icelandic-Style Skyr, saying they wished it were less rich.
 Others were put off by the intense tang of another winner, wondering how it'd be possible to eat such an intense yogurt by the spoonful.
 Again, because of these split opinions, I chose a few different winners, allowing room for fans of thicker, thinner, sweeter, and more tart yogurts to all peacefully coexist.

-The Winner: Siggi's Icelandic-Style Skyr
+The Best Greek Yogurt: Siggi's Icelandic-Style Skyr

 Our favorite Greek yogurt isn’t technically yogurt, though its taste and texture are very similar.
 I decided to include Siggi’s Icelandic-Style Skyr after reading rave reviews around the web and deciding that, ultimately, the differences between this creamy, yogurt-ish product and Greek yogurt are minimal.

 Some Icelanders will tell you that skyr is actually a cheese, not a yogurt.
 This makes some sense, as the process for making skyr in Iceland has historically involved adding rennet to milk to create curds, much as one would do when making mozzarella, resulting in something resembling a loose, creamy cheese.